PairHits program

 --job=filename

-The name of job file(s) for the program, that may include a directory path.
-If the name contains blanks, the whole argument must be enclosed in double quotes.
-The character '#' in a file name means a serial number, provided that all job files are numbered in succession starting from a certain number (0 by default, but can be modified by -t option), and each file number consists of the same number of digits left-padded with zeroes as appropriate.
-The number of digits is specified by -y option or determined automatically.
-Default filename is "jobs\#.txt".
+The name of the job file(s) for the program, that may include a directory path.
+If the name contains spaces, the whole argument must be enclosed in double quotes.
+A # character in a file name means a serial number, provided that all job files are numbered in succession starting from a certain number (0 by default, but can be modified by the -t option), and each file number consists of the same number of digits left-padded with zeroes as appropriate.
+The number of digits is specified by the -y option or determined automatically.
+The default file name is jobs\#.txt.

 -k value